Neural Projected Quantum Dynamics: a systematic study: State compression Optimizations

-When solving \cref{eqn:optimization_UV}, the choice of operators $\hat U$ and $\hat V$ significantly affects the numerical complexity of the optimization.
-In Trotter-like decompositions, $\hat U$ and $\hat V$ act on only a few particles, introducing minor changes to the wavefunctions.
-These localized transformations lead to smoother optimization landscapes, which can be effectively navigated using standard stochastic gradient methods such as Adam~\cite{Adam}.
-We believe that this explains the finding of Sinibaldi and coworkers for whom natural gradient optimization did not lead to significative improvements~\cite{Sinibaldi2023}.
+The choice of operators $\hat U$ and $\hat V$ in \cref{eqn:optimization_UV} significantly influences the numerical complexity of the optimization.
+In Trotter-like decompositions, $\hat U$ and $\hat V$ act locally on a few particles, inducing minor changes to the wavefunctions.
+These localized transformations yield smoother optimization landscapes, which are effectively navigated using standard stochastic gradient methods, such as Adam \cite{Adam}.
+This likely explains the findings of Sinibaldi et al.~\cite{Sinibaldi2023}, where natural gradient optimization provided no significant improvements in performance.

 In contrast, Taylor, LPE, and PPE schemes encode global transformations in $\hat U$ and $\hat V$, causing the target and variational wavefunctions to diverge substantially.
-These global transformations make for more complex optimization problems, where we empirically found standard stochastic gradient descent methods to be inadequate (not shown).
-This issue is further exacerbated when optimizing deep neural network architectures.

-To address these difficulties, we resort to parameterization invariant optimization strategies, specifically natural gradient descent (NGD).
-NGD adjusts the optimization path based on the geometry of the parameter space, allowing for more efficient convergence in complex, high-dimensional problems.
-We find that NGD has a critical role in improving convergence and the overall efficiency of our proposed schemes.
+These global transformations result in more complex optimization landscapes, where we find standard stochastic gradient descent methods inadequate (not shown).
+This issue is further exacerbated when training deep neural network architectures.
+To address these challenges, we employ parameterization-invariant optimization strategies, specifically natural gradient descent (NGD) which we discuss in \cref{sec:ngd}.
+NGD adjusts the optimization path based on the geometry of the output space, enabling more efficient convergence in complex, high-dimensional problems.
+We find that NGD plays a critical role in improving both convergence and the overall efficiency of our proposed schemes (c.f.~\cref{app:numerically_exact}).